When writing a book, one wonders does size matter?

 However, one eBook guru did his research and it says something entirely different.

-This is also a bad thing, because then, eBook authors tend to run away with their stories and end up with extensively confusing and long-winded plots.
+Well, eBook authors tend to run away with their stories and end up with extensively confusing and long-winded plots.

 So remember, you have the power to be crafty and creative with eBooks.
 And if you do tend to go on storyline tangents, there are professional eBook editors out there to help you out.